sebastienrousseau/shokunin/content/template.md

 twitter_title: "Your Page Title"                    # The Twitter Card title of the page.
 (Optional)
 twitter_url: "https://www.yoursite.com"             # The Twitter Card url of the page.
 (Optional)

-# Google Analytics
-google_site_verification: "1234567890" # The Google Analytics site verification of the page.
-(Optional)

-# Bing Webmaster Tools
-bing_site_verification: "1234567890" # The Bing Webmaster Tools site verification of the page.
-(Optional)
 ---